 After receiving board certification in 1969, Betty Bernard was one of the first doctors to be a part of a sub-specialty of pediatrics called neonatology (Newborn Intensive Care).
 Betty worked to develop and improve care and diagnosis of celiac disease in sickly newborns.

-Interested in Metabolic needs of the infant by developing expertise in intravenous nutrition and lipids to maximize growth of both the neonatal brain and body.
-Supervised the nursery and education of the students, interns, residents, Fellows, and Nurse Practitioners in the care of the sick infants.
-Conducted clinical research in maternal fetal transfer of antibiotics, thyroid function and development, rhogam development and essential fatty acids.
+Dr. Bernard, interested in the metabolic needs of infants, developed expertise in intravenous nutrition and lipids that would maximize growth of both the neonatal body and brain.
+She supervised the nursery and education of students, interns, residents, and nurse practitioners in the care of ill newborns.
+She also conducted clinical research in the maternal fetal transfer of antibiotics, thyroid function and development, rhogam development, and essential fatty acids.

-Chairman of Infection Control for Women’s Hospital, Parenteral Nutrition for Pediatrics, Delivery Room, various teaching programs and lectures, and many other committees at both the LAC+USC Medical Center and USC Keck School of Medicine.
+Dr. Bernard was the Chairman of Infection Control for the Women’s Hospital, a part of the Parenteral Nutrition for Pediatrics, and a part of various teaching programs, lectures, and many other committees at both the LAC + USC Medical Center and USC Keck School of Medicine.

 - University of Southern California

 - Graduation Date